HOME > ABOUT THE CANADA DISABILITY BENEFIT > PAYMENTS

 How much is the benefit?

-The amount you receive from the CDB will depend on several factors, including:
+The amount you receive from the CDB will depend on your income, which includes:

-Please see the income section below for an explanation of what counts as income.
+Please see the section below for an explanation of what counts as income.

 Your income